Directory of Compliant Tobacco Product Manufacturers and Brand Families

 The Prevent All Cigarette Trafficking (PACT) Act was signed into law on March 31, 2010.
 The PACT Act defines cigarettes to include little cigars and roll-your-own tobacco and prohibits mailing cigarettes and smokeless tobacco through the U.S. Postal Service.
 The PACT Act also imposes registration and reporting requirements on all persons, including Native American manufacturers and distributors, who sell, transfer or ship for profit cigarettes and smokeless tobacco in interstate commerce.
 See the notice below for more detailed information and links to the required registration forms.
 View the Bureau of Alcohol, Tobacco, Firearms and Explosives webpage on the PACT Act.

-Idaho Non-Participating Manufacturer Initial Response
+Idaho Non-Participating Manufacturer Certificate of Compliance.

 Idaho Stamping Agent Quarterly Report

 Idaho's Master Settlement Agreement Complementary Act requires Idaho Stamping Agents (all wholesalers, distributors and retailers of tobacco products who possess a cigarette and/or OTP [other tobacco products] permit) to report certain information to the Office of the Attorney General.
 Information needs to be reported on both stamped and unstamped cigarettes and roll-your-own (RYO) tobacco, including sales to tribal individuals or entities and other wholesalers.
 For reporting purposes, .09 ounces of RYO equals an individual cigarette.
 The quarterly reporting required by the Attorney General is in addition to any monthly reporting requirements required by the Idaho State Tax Commission.

 All licensed Idaho Stamping Agents are required to provide a valid mailing address, telephone number and email address to which notices and forms may be sent.

 Model Escrow Agreement